ricktu288/ray-optics/ai-tools/knowledge/objects.md

 ### Custom Parametric Surface

 A custom surface with the shape of a parametric curve.
 The `pieces` property is an array of pieces with `eqnX` and `eqnY` equations with a parameter `t` in the range `tMin` to `tMax` with a step size of `tStep` (which determines the sample points on the curve, and can be large if the piece is a line segment).
 The curve can be either open or closed (but the end of one piece should match the start of the next piece).
 When `twoSided` is `false`, a positively oriented curve only handles rays from inside to outside, and vice versa.
-The following is an example of a closed semicircle beam splitter with transmission ratio 0.7 and only handles incident rays from inside to outside.
+The following is an example of a closed circular beam splitter with transmission ratio 0.7 that only handles incident rays from inside to outside.

 ```json
 {